-Succulents are incredible plants: decorative, relatively easy to care for, and with a perfect size to be able to grow them in a pot.
+Succulents are incredible plants: decorative, relatively easy to care for.

-Although succulents are easy to care for, it usually happens that people water their plants very little, or water them too much.
+Although succulents are easy to care for, we usually make the mistake of watering the plants very little, or we over water.

 This usually happens when we start in the world of succulent cultivation.